JTraversa/Omisario/README.md

 In order to run a local version of the game, ensure you have installed the required packages from the packages.json.

-You can do so using:
+You can do so using npm:

 ```
 ~ npm install package-name